 More information on Manchester’s local offer can be found at: www.manchester.gov.uk/sendlocaloffer

 The SEND Code of Practice (2014) focuses on outcomes for young people and engaging parents, families and carers.
 If your child’s special educational needs have been identified at primary school, this information will be passed on to our Inclusion team during the transition process.
 At the Annual Reviews (for students with an Education Health Care Plan) and through the SEN Parent Forums we will be actively seeking your views to contribute to improving outcomes for your daughter.

 If your daughter does not have an Education Health Care Plan we will meet with you as and when necessary and you will be able to see us at any of the drop-in sessions on Parent/Carer Evenings.

 Should you wish to discuss anything, please contact the SENCO.

 3. How does the school know if students need extra help with learning?

 Whalley Range 11-18 High School values all its students.
-The School firmly believes that each student should be given equality of opportunity to achieve her full potential – spiritually, academically and socially – by recognising the uniqueness of each individual and providing a rich and varied learning experience for all and focusing on achieving the best possible outcomes.
-Each student, regardless of her ability, is entitled to a broad and balanced curriculum offered which is relevant to her educational needs.
+The School firmly believes that each student should be given equality of opportunity to achieve her full potential – spiritually, academically and socially – by recognising the uniqueness of each individual, providing a rich and varied learning experience for all and focusing on achieving the best possible outcomes.
+Each student, regardless of her ability, is entitled to a broad and balanced curriculum offer which is relevant to her educational needs.
 The curriculum offered should give all students a sense of achievement and thereby help them develop.

 We aim to ensure that: